Installing Kodi on a Raspberry Pi 3 is an easy enough task with the right tools. It is also one of the more fun and useful projects for the Pi 3.

 There are two main install packages to install Kodi to a RasPi 3, OSMC and OpenELEC.

-Below are the steps to install Kodi to a Raspberry Pi 3 using OSMC or OpenELEC.
+Below are the steps to install Kodi to a Raspberry Pi 2 or 3 using OSMC or OpenELEC.

 Raspberry Pi 3